Dear Mohan Shashank,

 Where is the breakup of the fixed cost?
 On slide 12, what you have mentioned is a small component of the fixed cost.
 How can anyone assume that transportation cost is included under this heading?
 Is the word 'transportation' itself not there in your business plan?
 Secondly, in your business plan, 62% is "other fixed cost."
 How can it be so high?

-If I start raising my doubts, these could increase further, and we will get caught in its whirlpool.
+If I start raising my doubts, these could increase further, and we will get caught in their whirlpool.
 The basic requirement is market research.
 You have not done any market research to show that there is a need in the market for your product!
 What doubt can I have further?

 These are my honest comments.
 You may not like them.
 However, whether to accept my feedback graciously or not is your call.